gregorwolf/pg-beershop/README.md

 ## Run on Microsoft Azure

-Install [Azure CLI](https://docs.microsoft.com/cli/azure/) for your resprective OS.
+Install [Azure CLI](https://docs.microsoft.com/cli/azure/) for your respective OS.

 Before you can use the CLI you have to login: